ihrke/uitletter/_extensions/uitletter/typst-template.typ

 // This function gets your whole document as its `body`
 // and formats it as a simple letter.
 #let letter(
-  // The letter's sender, which is display at the top of the page.
+  // The name of the letter's sender, which is displayed close to the bottom.
   sender: none,

+  // The sender's occupation, which is displayed under the name.
+  sender_occupation: none,

+  // The sender's email address, which is displayed under the occupation.
+  sender_email: none,

+  // The sender's phone number, which is displayed under the email address.
+  sender_phone: none,

   // The letter's recipient, which is displayed close to the top.
   recipient: none,